- Offices run at 53% utilization while average peak utilization hits 80%

 Read the guide

-The 8 Essential space utilization metrics to track
+The 8 essential space utilization metrics to track

-Average utilization rate
+1. Average utilization rate

 Average utilization rate measures the percentage of time a space is occupied throughout a defined period compared to its total capacity.
-This is the foundational metric for any space utilization tracking program.
+This is the foundational metric for any space utilization program.

 Formula: (Number of people using a space ÷ Total capacity) × 100, averaged across your measurement period